Igrium/rl_among_us/docs/socket_coms.md

 ---

+`updateRoster [roster: string[]]`

+Used while the server is in the waiting room, this is sent periodically to all clients with the current list of players.

+`roster`: A list with all the player names.

+---

 `startGame [data: {roster: object, gameConfig: object, mapInfo: object}]`

 This is sent to all clients by the server when the game starts.
 It contains a data object with the following information: